OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_node_installation.rst

 Step 7.
 Adding Host to OpenNebula
 =================================

 In this step, we'll register the hypervisor Node we have configured above into the OpenNebula Front-end, so that OpenNebula can launch Virtual Machines on it.
-Step is documented for Sunstone GUI and CLI, but both accomplish the same.
-Select and proceed with only one way.
+This step is documented for Sunstone GUI and CLI but both accomplish the same.
+Select one of the two options only.

 Learn more in :ref:`Hosts and Clusters Management <hostsubsystem>`.

-.. note:: If the host turns to ``err`` state instead of ``on``, check OpenNebula log ``/var/log/one/oned.log``.
-Problem might be with connecting over SSH.
+.. note:: If the Host turns to ``err`` state instead of ``on``, check OpenNebula log ``/var/log/one/oned.log``.
+The problem might be with connecting over SSH.

 Add Host with Sunstone
 ----------------------

 Open Sunstone as documented :ref:`here <verify_frontend_section_sunstone>`.
-In the left side menu go to **Infrastructure** → **Hosts**.
+On the left side menu go to **Infrastructure** → **Hosts**.
 Click on the ``+`` button.

 |sunstone_select_create_host|

-Then fill-in the hostname, FQDN, or IP of the Node in the ``Hostname`` field.
+Then fill in the hostname, FQDN, or IP of the Node in the ``Hostname`` field.

 |sunstone_create_host_dialog|

 Finally, return back to the **Hosts** list, and check that the Host has switched to ``ON`` status.
 It can take up to 1 minute.
-Clicking on the refresh button to check the status more frequently.
+Click on the refresh button to check the status more frequently.

 |sunstone_list_hosts|